 On April 23, 2010, Falcon Australia received notice (the "Notice") from the Department of Resources, Northern Territory Government, that it became the registered owner of the final 25% working interest in four exploration permits ("the Permits"), comprising 7,000,000 acres in the Beetaloo Basin, Northern Territories, Australia, of which it had a 75% working interest in.
 The final transfer of ownership was pursuant to Binding Heads of Agreement (the "Agreement") entered into on December 7, 2009, between Falcon and Falcon Australia, and PetroHunter Energy Corporation and Sweetpea Petroleum Pty Ltd ("Sweetpea"), PetroHunter's wholly owned subsidiary, (collectively "PetroHunter related entities, as the largest single shareholder of PetroHunter at the time of the transaction is also the President and CEO of the Company.
 Under the Agreement, Falcon Australia issued to Sweetpea 50 million common shares of Falcon Australia (valued at \$10 million) and Sweetpea settled a \$1,725 obligation to Falcon Australia, for its share of joint interest billings to re-enter the Shenandoah-1 well, as additional consideration for the transfer of Sweetpea's undivided 25% working interest in the Permits.
-Falcon has been issued 150 million shares of Falcon Australia for conversion of a portion (\$30,000) of Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits held by Falcon Australia as of the date of the Agreement.
+Falcon Australia's debt payable to Falcon, which approximates Falcon's initial acquisition cost previously paid to Sweetpea for the 75% working interest in the Permits.
 Falcon Australia now owns 100% of the Permits.

-Under a revised work program approved by the Northern Territory of Australia Government, Department of Resources in June 2010, the Company's required minimum work program obligations, in order to continue to hold the underlying Permits in the Beetaloo Basin, is to expend \$200, \$10,100 and \$5,000 during the years ending December 31, 2010, 2011 and 2012, respectively.
+Under a revised work program approved by the Northern Territory of Australia Government, Department of Resources in June 2010, the Company's required minimum work program obligations, in order to continue to hold the underlying Permits in the Beetaloo Basin, is to expend \$10,100 and \$5,000 during the years ending December 31, 2011 and 2012, respectively.